-My husband David and I were looking for our first dog.
-His only two requirements in our new dog were that it did not “smell” and that it did not slobber”.
-I had in mind a smallish dog but not too small and one that would not fret if it was left alone during the day while we were at work.
+My husband and I were looking for our first dog.
+His only two requirements were that it did not “smell” and that it did not slobber”.
+We had in mind a smallish dog but not too small and one that would not fret if it was left alone during the day while we were at work.
 Now in saying that the Japanese Spitz is a dog that needs to be with you but they are also very independent and enjoy their own space and time.
 So the Japanese Spitz was a perfect match for us.
 I too, as most do immediately thought that it would be a high maintenance dog with such a lovely white and long coat.
 But much to my amazement they are actually a low maintenance dog which “Dr Harry” has said on his show when they road tested the Japanese Spitz on one of his programs.

 After having Chanel for over a year I decided that I would like to get a male to show and one that would be compatible for Chanel for breeding.
 So I contacted the breeder of Chanel and she put me in contact with a Breeder in VIC.

 A few years later and three litters later, I decided to keep a puppy for myself from my third litter.
-Paris was the newest addition to the family and has fitted in like she has always been here.
+Paris was the newest addition to the family and fitted in like she had always been here.
 Paris was the start of my winning showing career.
-Taking out many of the top Group and In Show awards, consistently winning the Best of Breed at shows and she is still to this day the only Japanese Spitz female in Queensland to obtain the prestigious title of Grand Champion.
+Taking out many of the Top Group and In Show awards, consistently winning the Best of Breed at shows and she is still to this day the only Japanese Spitz female in Queensland to obtain the prestigious title of Grand Champion.
 Paris passed away in Feb 2014 at 9.5 years.
 I miss her so much, she was such a beautiful girl and very special to me.

 I then decided I would love a son from Paris, so I chose a lovely stud dog “Bill” for her and we produced Da Vinci.
 He was a full on puppy that was either flat out or stopped, there was no in between for him.
-He took the show ring by storm and was my “One in a Million Dog” He won Best in Show at the inaugural Japanese Spitz Club of NSW Breed Speciality Show from 61 breed entries.
+He took the show ring by storm and was my “One in a Million Dog” He won Best in Show at the inaugural Japanese Spitz Club of NSW Breed Specialty Show from 61 breed entries.
 He won Multiple Best in Shows at All Breeds Shows and Runner up Best in Show at All Breeds Shows.
 He would take out the Best in Group or Reserve in Group at most shows he attended and many many in Show awards along the way and he was only 3 years old and just getting started.
+He achieved the highest title you can of Supreme Champion with ease.
 I was also training him in Agility and we had attended a few trials and we were really enjoying ourselves.
 Then very suddenly without much warning he passed away from a rare lung disease in Feb 2013 at just over 3 years.
 Showing no signs of being sick until 48hrs before his passing.
 He won Best in Show one Saturday and was gone the next Saturday.
 I miss him so much it hurts, not a moment in my life goes by without me thinking of him, he was indeed very very special to me and still is.
 I love you my sweet boy and miss you with all my heart.

-So whether you are looking for an additional family member or a champion show dog remember me, as a caring, loving and reputable breeder and one that cares about the health and the homes her puppies go to.
+So whether you are looking for an additional family member or a champion show dog remember me, as a caring, loving and reputable exhibitor and breeder and one that cares about the health and the homes her puppies go to.
 Shanspitz Japanese Spitz is located in Brisbane, Queensland, Australia.